Squirrel Hunting Tips and Tricks for Your Best Season Ever

 - Exciting way to introduce new hunters to the outdoors

-- The tails are the PERFECT hair for dressing out treble hooks on all your spinners and other fishing lures.
-(In fact certain fishing lure companies will buy these tails from hunters for just this reason!)
+- The tails are awesome for dressing out treble hooks on all your spinners and other fishing lures.

 Squirrel Hunting Guns

 There's a lot of debate over what's the prefect gun for squirrel hunting.
 I'd say the majority of hunters either carry a .22 caliber rifle or a shotgun.
 Lets weigh the pros and cons:

 - Much cleaner kills

 - Preserves more of the meat

 - A greater challenge (it goes both ways I guess)